You Are Where You Eat: Salt Lake Latino’s Perfected Flavors

 If you like spicy sweets, prepare for a candy coma.

-For dinner, I have to recommend the mole at Red Iguana.
+For dinner, I recommend the mole at Red Iguana.
 Founded by Ramon and Maria Cardenas in 1985, and now run by their daughter Lucy Cardenas, Red Iguana is a heavyweight in Utah’s fine Mexican cuisine.
-If you have five or more friends with you, you may even want to get a reservation as it is completely normal for a long line to assemble outside its doors during dinner time, and you don’t want to get caught shivering in the December invierno or melting in the July inferno.
-Red Iguana is so popular they have two locations open with a seven-minute walk of one another, and yet another location a ten-minute drive away in City Creek mall.
+If you have five or more friends with you, you may even want to get a reservation as it's completely normal for a long line to assemble outside its doors during dinner time, and you don’t want to get caught shivering in the December invierno or melting in the July inferno.
+Red Iguana is so popular they have two locations open with a seven-minute walk from one another, and yet another location a ten-minute drive away in City Creek mall.

 Delicious mole can be hard to find, and Red Iguana is especially known for their mole sampler.
 For those of you reading this that think Mexicans are eating your friendly furry burrowers, you’re wrong.
 Mole is a sauce made of dried and fresh chiles, nuts, spices, herbs, fruits and vegetables.
 This sauce is then tossed with chicken or turkey and served with beans, rice and tortillas, which you’ll want to sop up all that delicious mole and take advantage of every tongue-trembling bite.
 The Red Iguana has been perfecting their recipe for decades and are the uncontested queens of mole in Salt Lake City.